marciok/funWithSwiftCustomOperators/README.md

-# Fun With Swift Custom Operators
+# Fun With Swift Custom Operators ♂ ♀ ♻ ❤ ⌃ ⌄

-## Fork and add an operator
+## Fork to add an operator - 😃👍★␀℉